wuub/SublimePTY/README.md

 Help with the development: during pre-alpha tell me what programs refuse to start under SublimePTY, once alpha is released send bug reports, test things, maybe try doing development on windows if you're feeling adventurous.

-If you're busy and/or for some other reason unable to contribute, then [you can buy me a beer, or two](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=paypal%40wuub%2enet&lc=US&item_name=SublimePTY&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted).
+If you're busy and/or for some other reason unable to contribute, then [you can buy me a beer, or two (see note at the top before donatind)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=paypal%40wuub%2enet&lc=US&item_name=SublimePTY&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted).
 I noticed that feature requests sent with a beer get much higher priority, it's a mystery I know ;-)

 ## License ##